spectrum-finance/spectrum/docs/Connector.md

 with UNIX socket communications.

 The problem we have here is that the Senders and Receivers associated with a UNIX socket cannot be reused across multiple openings/closings.
-Referring to the diagram below, the Senders and Receivers in dashed-outline only last as long as a given socket is open.
+In the diagram below, `*_tx` and `*_rx` refer to Senders and Receivers, respectively ('tx' is common shorthand for 'transmitter', and 'rx' for receiver).
+The Senders and Receivers in dashed-outline only last as long as a given socket is open.
 Once a driver disconnects, they can no longer be used.

 We can isolate management of these channels to a separate async task (coloured blue in the diagram) and an implementer of a connector and consensus-driver need only to create channels